mbemvieira/crash-ratings-api/README.md

 - Composer
 - Nginx/Apache

- You can use current version of Homestead as well.
+ You can use the current version of Homestead as well.

 ## Installation